Breathing & Meditation

 Kapha Type: The Energising Box

-Kapha types benefit from a more stimulating version of box breathing that counteracts heaviness and sluggishness.
+Kapha types benefit from a more stimulating version that counters heaviness and sluggishness.

 Recommended pattern: 4-6-4-4